Ogivri Injection Dosage

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 Inspect visually for particulates and discoloration.
 The solution should be free of visible particulates, clear to slightly opalescent and colorless to pale yellow.

-Use the Ogivri solution immediately following reconstitution with SWFI, as it contains no preservative and is intended for single-dose only.
+Use the Ogivri solution immediately following reconstitution with SWFI, as it contains no preservative and is intended for one-time use only.
 If not used immediately, store the reconstituted Ogivri solution for up to 24 hours at 2° to 8°C (36° to 46°F); discard any unused Ogivri after 24 hours.
 Do not freeze.

-Determine the dose (mg) of Ogivri [see Dosage and Administration (2.1)].
+Determine the dose (mg) of Ogivri.

 Calculate the volume of the 21 mg/mL reconstituted Ogivri solution needed